 Candidates, election agents and polling agents are also entitled to be present when the paperwork is being completed and when the various packets of documents are sealed as described below.
-They are also entitled to affix their own seals to these packets at this time.

 Completing the paperwork

 Everyone working with shared documents and papers should follow public health guidelines, such as cleaning their hands regularly and avoiding touching their face.